Skip to Content

 ANSI Grade 1 – This is the highest and strongest lock grade.
 Commercial heavy-duty security locks fall under this category.

-ANSI Grade 2 – This is a lock grade that’s considered as high security for residential areas but low security for commercial areas.
+ANSI Grade 2 – This is a lock grade that’s considered high security for residential areas but low security for commercial areas.
 It can offer superior security in the home but isn’t recommended for commercial use.

 ANSI Grade 3 – This is the weakest lock grade that gets the lowest quality rating from ANSI.
 This is considered as the most basic for residences.

-What Is The Safest Window Lock?
+What Is The Safest Lock For Windows?

-If you have double-hung windows, you are also guaranteed that most lock types will work with it but your best bet is a lag screw.
-Not only is it a cheap option, but it’s one of the most secure ones out there as well.
+Sliding windows offer more flexibility regarding the lock options you can choose from.
+If you have double-hung windows, you are also guaranteed that most locking types will work with it, but your best bet is a lag screw.
+Not only is it a cheap option, but it’s also one of the most secure ones out there.

 How Do You Stop A Window From Opening All The Way?